pdfcpu/pdfcpu/form/form_fill.md

 pdfcpu form fill english.pdf english.json tmp.pdf
 ```

+* We open tmp.pdf in A.Reader and are satisfied with the result.
-We check the result by exporting the form out of `tmp.pdf`:
+* check the result by exporting the form out of `tmp.pdf`:

 ```
 pdfcpu export tmp.pdf tmp.json
 writing tmp.json...
 ```

 * We inspect tmp.json and are satisfied with the result.
-* We open tmp.pdf and are satisfied with the result.
 * We fill the original form:

 ```